-There are certain circumstances where the school may obtain an enhanced DBS certificate (not including barred list information), for volunteers who are not engaging in regulated activity.
+There are certain circumstances where we may obtain an enhanced DBS certificate (not including barred list information), for volunteers who are not engaging in regulated activity.
 This is set out in DBS workforce guides, which can be found on GOV.UK.
 Employers are not legally permitted to request barred list information on a supervised volunteer as they are not considered to be engaged in regulated activity.

-The school will undertake a risk assessment and use their professional judgement and experience when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaging in regulated activity.
+We will undertake a risk assessment and use their professional judgement and experience when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaging in regulated activity.
 In doing so they should consider:

-• the nature of the work with children
+- The nature of the work with children. - What the establishment knows about the volunteer, including formal or informal information offered by staff, parents and other volunteers. - Whether the volunteer has other employment or undertakes voluntary activities where referees can advise on suitability.

-- what the establishment knows about the volunteer, including formal or informal information offered by staff, parents and other volunteers - whether the volunteer has other employment or undertakes voluntary activities where referees can advise on suitability - whether the role is eligible for an enhanced DBS check.
+• Whether the role is eligible for an enhanced DBS check.